FREQUENTLY ASKED QUESTIONS

 Q. How can I check up on the survey records of a specific nursing home?

-A. You can call the Division of Long Term Care Residents Protection and request a copy of the facility's latest annual survey report.
+A. You can get the latest survey reports online.
+You can also call the Division of Health Care Quality and request a copy of the facility's latest annual survey reports.

 Q. What else can I do to evaluate a nursing facility before placing my loved one there?